NORTH WEST ACTIVE TRAVEL NETWORK

 At our last seminar on Accessible Infrastructure, there were several complaints about poor consultation and expensive mistakes that had been made that might have been avoided.
 So for this seminar we have engaged the help of Dr Tom Cohen from University College London, where he runs courses on the subject, to lead a discussion on how things might be improved.
 There will be a range of other speakers too, with full details below.

 Regrettably, we have decided to postpone our forthcoming seminar on Improving Consultation and Engagement, set for July 5th, for a combination of reasons.
 Foremost amongst these is that Dr Tom Cohen from UCL, who was to be central to the topic, has to deal with unexpected family sickness.
-We hope however to re-run the seminar later in the year, probably in October.
+We hope however to re-run the seminar at some point.

 IF YOU WOULD LIKE TO BE KEPT INFORMED OF SIMILAR FUTURE EVENTS, PLEASE EMAIL: ADMIN[AT]NWATN.ORG.UK

 This seminar will be led by Dr Tom Cohen, Senior Research Associate at the Centre for Transport Studies, University College, London.
 Tom Cohen runs short courses at UCL for transport professionals on Consultation and Participation. http://www.ucl.ac.uk/lifelearning/courses/consultation-participation-transport-planning

 Also included will be workshops, and updates on the Cycling and Walking Investment Strategy and what’s happening in the North West.
 Full programme below.